-- 16.1 The Union has a full system of practices and procedures relating to the operational management of the Venue.

-- 16.3 The Union is committed to protecting its staff, members and guests from violent or abusive customers.
+- 16.1 The Union has a full system of practices and procedures relating to the operational management of the Venue. - 16.3 The Union is committed to protecting its staff, members and guests from violent or abusive customers.
 The Union recognises that customers are particularly liable to violent, threatening and abusive behaviour after consuming alcohol.
 Staff are trained and experienced in customer care and handling difficult situations.
-However the Union will not tolerate violent, threatening and abusive behaviour and any such behaviour will result in action under the Union's Disciplinary Procedures.

-- 16.4 Managers will ensure that risk assessments and training will identify and address specific areas of risk for venue staff, including:

-- Safe use of equipment

-- Manual handling

-- COSHH

-- Fire safety

-- First aid

-- Dealing with difficult customers - 16.7 Any external contractors engaged for events, including food stalls and sideshow operators must provide risk assessments prior to events.
-They must also produce any insurance, qualification and inspection certificates as required. - 16.8 The Venue Management team have responsibility for ensuring that appropriate management systems are in place for each phase of an event to make sure health and safety risks are controlled.
-This includes during the set up, load-in, breakdown and load-out as well during the actual event itself. - 16.9 The Venue Manager has overall responsibility for ensuring the proper coordination of all work activities at events, including ensuring a safe overall phased programme of work which takes into account contractor risk assessments and communication to all relevant parties.
+However the Union will not tolerate violent, threatening and abusive behaviour and any such behaviour will result in action under the Union's Disciplinary Procedures. - 16.4 Managers will ensure that risk assessments and training will identify and address specific areas of risk for venue staff, including: - Safe use of equipment - Manual handling - COSHH - Fire safety - First aid - Dealing with difficult customers - 16.7 Any external contractors engaged for events, including food stalls and sideshow operators must provide risk assessments prior to events.
+They must also produce any insurance, qualification and inspection certificates as required. - 16.8 The Marketing & Events Manager has responsibility for ensuring that appropriate management systems are in place for each phase of an event to make sure health and safety risks are controlled.
+This includes during the build up, load-in, breakdown and load-out as well during the actual event itself.
+Systems should follow the HSE guidance and Events Industry Forum Purple Guide to Health, Safety and Welfare at Music and Other Events. - 16.9 The Venue Manager has overall responsibility for ensuring the proper co-ordination of all work activities at events, including ensuring a safe overall phased programme of work which takes into account contractor risk assessments and communication to all relevant parties.